How Hard Is It to Get a Google Internship? [ANSWERED]

 Interview Query can assist with that last bit.

-On our site, you can find questions asked during Google interviews plus answers.
+You can find questions asked during Google interviews on our site, plus answers.
 You can also access questions tailored to specific positions at Google, including data analyst, data engineer, data scientist, and machine learning engineer, and interview guides for the software engineer, business intelligence, and business analyst positions.

 Landing a Google Internship role is undoubtedly challenging, but don’t let that stop you.
 You might have the secret sauce that recruiters are looking for!